chichiwang/textedit/README.md

   7. **jQuery Plugin Authoring**

-     I developed my very first jQuery plugins in developing this Text Edit Interface.
+     I developed my first jQuery plugins in developing this Text Edit Interface.
 I built two plugins for the project: one to handle the drop-down menus found on the desktop/laptop version of the site and another to handle the text-editing functionality central to the page.

      These plugins can be found in the assets/js directory.
 The files are named *popout-menus.js* and *edittext-button.js*